Volunteer Application

 - One-on-one reception shift with a staff member

-For more information, watch our Wildlife Hotline Volunteer Info Session, then click the button below to be taken to a Google Drive folder with more details:
+To get started, please watch our Wildlife Hotline Volunteer Info Session and click the button below to be taken to a Google Drive folder with more details.
+If you have questions about the Wildlife Hotline Volunteer Program, please email us at [email protected].

 Wildlife Rescue & Transport Volunteer Program